CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 ## Generic Magic Skill List

-Below is a non-exhaustive list of common magic types, feel free to create your own.
+Below is a non-exhaustive list of common magic skill types, feel free to create your own.
 You can also try grouping different magic concepts under one magic skill for a magic system.
 For instance, in the popular video game Skyrim, the Destruction school of magic covered Fire, Ice, and Lightning.

 ### Magic Skill Name